On this page

 - providing input into the development and implementation of the project.

 The Ascot Vale Estate Consultative Committee is chaired by Danny Pearson MP, State Member for Essendon.

 The Ascot Vale Consultative Committee brings together key community members and representatives of local organisations to provide advice on the redevelopment for the estate renewal.
 It will enable ongoing two-way feedback through an active participatory approach with stakeholders and the community.

 Members will represent their communities, providing input and effectively communicating back to their communities to support the successful delivery of the estate renewal.

 Members are bound by the Ascot Vale Consultation Committee Terms of Reference (Word) and Ascot Vale Consultative Committee Code of Conduct (Word).

 For further information about the Ascot Vale Consultative Committee, contact Mark Corbett on 0447 842 369 or email@example.com.

 Frequently asked questions

-The existing walk-up buildings built 40–50 years ago are costly to maintain, are uncomfortable in very hot or cold weather, and are difficult for many residents to access.
-The Ascot Vale Renewal will replace the ageing public housing with brand new, sustainable homes and will increase the amount of housing available on the site.
+The existing walk-up buildings built 60 to 70 years ago are costly to maintain, are uncomfortable in very hot or cold weather, and are difficult for many residents to access.
+The Ascot Vale Estate Renewal project will replace the ageing public housing with brand new, sustainable homes that will increase the amount of housing available on each site.

 Yes.
-The renewal will increase the number of dwellings on the site with a mix of social, affordable and private homes.
-The exact number of homes to be built has not been decided and will be resolved through further consultation with the community and Moonee Valley City Council.
+The renewal will increase the number of dwellings on the site with a mix of types.
+The exact number and mix of homes to be built has not been decided and will be resolved through further consultation with the community and Moonee Valley City Council.

-The department has identified the land at 24 - 42 Dunlop Avenue to be redeveloped as a separate project.
+The department has identified the land at 24 to 42 Dunlop Avenue to be redeveloped as a separate project.
 A planning permit has been approved by council.
 The project will provide an opportunity to demonstrate good design and build the confidence of public housing tenants and the community for any future redevelopment of the broader Ascot Vale Estate.
 Read more about the Dunlop Avenue project.